thuhang291/sales-management-analysis-/README.md

 Revenue
 Profit
 Profit = Revenue – Budget
-If the profit is positive (greater than zero), the company is making money and is considered profitable.
+If the profit is positive (greater than zero), the company is making money and is considered profitable.</b>
 If the profit is negative (less than zero), the company is losing money and is considered unprofitable.

 ### b.Data Visualization